afshe/getting_and_cleaning_data_course_project/README.md

   - library(data.table)
 3. Tidy Dataset is written in a file "TidyDataSet.txt". ( this file is stored in the working directory

+## More about Metadata, Variables and Files

+See CodeBook.md for more details